bringauto/fleet-protocol/README.md

 Protocol consists of three parts:

-* Internal Client (Remote) - part of a device which communicates with Module Gateway
+* Internal Client (Remote) - part of a device which communicates with a Module Gateway
 * Module Gateway (Remote):
-    - internal server - communicates with internal client
+    - internal server - communicates with internal clients
     - aggregator - aggregates status messages, gathers and aggragates messages in case of connection outage, ...
-    - external client - communicates with External Server
+    - external client - communicates with an External Server
 * External Server (Cloud) - deployed as part of the cloud infrastructure.
 It provides status messages and can be used to control devices by command messages.

 ## Communication protocol